 - Laevorotatory or the l-form

-Laevorotatory in Greek means left rotating if the compound rotates the plane polarised light to the left, i.e., anticlockwise direction, it is called laevorotatory or the l-form and a negative (–) sign is placed before the degree of rotation.
+Laevorotatory in Greek means left rotating if the compound rotates the plane polarised light to the left, i.e., anticlockwise direction, it is called laevorotatory or the l-form and a negative (–) sign are placed before the degree of rotation.

 The angle by which the plane polarized light is rotated is measured by an instrument called polarimeter.